A1-3x/tow/README.md

 ## [Datasets](datasetinfo.md)
    - [Trespass Towing Report](https://data.montgomerycountymd.gov/Consumer-Housing/Trespass-Towing-Report/i6vn-3s6e/about_data)

      The core of the data used to analyze trespass towing comes from a database maintained by the Montgomery County Police Department.
 An updated dataset is published to the dataMontgomery website monthly.
 Its current version includes over 100,000 entries detailing the the date each vehicle was towed, its location (address and coordinates), the reason it was towed, and information on the vehicle's make, model, and year of manufacture.
-A wrangled version of this dataset that includes additional Census tract data is included in a zip drive.
+A wrangled version of this dataset that includes additional Census tract data is included zipped and titled [tows.csv](tows.zip).

    - Trespass Towing Complaints